 Some former members, however, say it is the church that hurts.
 They claim Vineyard tries to control them psychologically.
 At least one disgruntled former member said church leaders told him he would commit suicide; another said retarded children he brought to the church were dismissed as being demonically controlled.

-Once a month, the church goes to a nearby mall and cleans the windows of every car in the lot.
+Once a month, members of the Anne Arundel church go to a nearby mall and clean the windows of every car in the lot.
 They carry groceries for shoppers and hand out free sodas.

 "God loves the community, and we just want to reflect that," said the minister.

 Detractors, however, say the church's leaders are hurting their own members with unprofessional psychological counseling and cult-like authoritarianism, even as they care for outsiders.